luismsgomes/qtlm/doc/ReadMe.md

 been evaluated using the current `$QTLM_CONF` for both translation directions.
 Then you may run:

-    qtleap save "brief description of what changed since last snapshot"
+    qtlm save "brief description of what changed since last snapshot"

 This command will create a new directory `snapshots/YYYY-MM-DDL` (year, month, day, and a letter) within the current directory and it will copy all current